 Customer journey analytics overcomes these weaknesses because it bases your journey maps on hard data, rather than opinion.
 Millions or even billions of individual interactions can be captured over time through a myriad of sources like websites, point-of-sale systems, email marketing platforms, data warehouses, call center logs and even IoT devices.

-2. Discover the Real Journeys Your Customers are Actually Taking
+2. Visualize the Real Journeys Your Customers are Actually Taking

 Jake Sorofman of Gartner says, “What’s important to remember is that customer journeys aren’t created; they’re discovered.
 When we try to create journeys, we fall into one of these two traps: we either hallucinate customer needs or throw away the customer experience playbook altogether and focus on the needs we know intimately: our own.”